Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-5/lesson-5.md

 With `placeholder`, if that’s empty or null, then the input just won’t display anything, so that’s fine.

-With `required`, you need to cater to a null value.
+With `required`, you cater to a null value.
 If you pass `true` or `false`, that’s fine, because `required` will exist and have some boolean value.
 However, if it’s `null` or `empty` or `undefined` (or some other ‘falsey’ value) then this could cause issues.
 To cater to this, add a simple logical `OR` short circuit, the `required || false`.
 You’ll become familiar with this as you look through React projects.
 It’s a common expression to find that essentially says ‘evaluate the first part of the expression and if it’s false, evaluate and return the second.

 So, if required is null or undefined, set the attribute to ‘false’.

-You’re doing a similar thing for the help text.
-You check to see if `helpText` is available.
+You do a similar thing for the help text.
+Check to see if `helpText` is available.
 If it is, then check the section part of the expression after the `&&` and return it.
 This happens to be a JSX expression, which is also JavaScript, but it will get rendered out as a paragraph element containing your help text.

 This is a really handy and neat looking way to dictate if a portion of JSX is shown or not without complex `IF` statements or other complex mechanisms.